illinoistech-itm/jhajek/itmt-430/project-tutorials/Connecting-and-using-Minio/Readme.md

 The Minio Web Portal can be accessed at: [https://system22h026.itm.iit.edu](https://system22h026.itm.iit.edu "webpage for access") using the credentials received in the home directory of your buildserver account, named: login.txt.

 ![Minio Web Portal](./images/minio.png "image of minio web portal")

+### Troubleshooting

+The Minio Web Portal for the moment is a self-signed certificate.
+This will cause an issue when you are accessing the application in your web-browser and for your connection constructor.
+There is a `cert_check` boolean in your connection string header that can be set to `False`.
+Do not disable **https**.